dc5411/EnD/README.md

 Two sample bosses (BlizardOne and Saruman) can be found on the Catalog.
 They are pretty easy to defeat and may be a good starting point for new players.
 Login into them as either `player1` or `player2` with password `dc5411`.

+Before launching a Boss, you need to set your own Discord API Key / Webhook ID (other channels coming soon).
+Just visit https://support.discord.com/hc/es/articles/228383668-Introducci%C3%B3n-a-los-webhook to create a webhook and replace the `$api_key` value in the `boss.rb` file (line 7).

 Feel free to ask for guidance if you are stuck!